timskillman/Pi3C/README.md

  - Download the latest Raspbian Stretch image from [https://www.raspberrypi.org/downloads/](https://www.raspberrypi.org/downloads/)
  - Flash the Raspbian Stretch image to your SD card using [balenaEtcher](https://www.balena.io/etcher/)
  - Insert the SD card into your Raspberry Pi, [setup the Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) and start it up.
 You will need WiFi setup as well.
- - Open a task window enter;
+ - Open a terminal window enter;

  ~~~~
  $ sudo raspi-config